ktaranov/sqlserver-kit/SQL Server Version.md

 ## Microsoft SQL Server 2016 Builds
 <a id="microsoft-sql-server-2016-builds"></a>
-Here is the latest output from `SELECT @@VERSION` for SQL Server 2016 Developer Edition:
+Here is the latest output from `SELECT @@VERSION` for SQL Server 2016 Developer Edition on Windows:

 ```
 Microsoft SQL Server 2016 (SP1-CU4) (KB4024305) – 13.0.4446.0 (X64)